Menu

 Consequences of a text form requirement

-Whether the move from the written form requirement to the text form requirement will relieve the burden on the contracting parties of commercial leases and thus reduce bureaucracy appears questionable for the time being.
-On the one hand, the legal changes and the transitional provisions are likely to result in unresolved legal issues and therefore new uncertainties in connection with the formal requirement for commercial leases.
-On the other hand, the written form requirement - in line with its protective purpose - has protected purchasers from unpleasant surprises and encouraged the parties to document the contractual relationship precisely.
+Whether the move from the written form requirement to the text form requirement therefore will relieve the burden on the contracting parties of commercial leases and thus reduce bureaucracy appears questionable for the time being.
+This is because long-term commercial leases could also previously be concluded digitally by means of a qualified electronic signature if the electronic form was agreed.
+Furthermore, the legal changes and the transitional provisions are likely to result in previously unresolved legal issues and therefore new uncertainties in connection with the need for commercial leases to be in writing.
+In addition, the written form requirement - in accordance with its protective purpose - has protected purchasers from unpleasant surprises and encouraged the parties to document the contractual relationship precisely.
 Against this background, we would not be surprised if the parties voluntarily impose a written form requirement, at least for larger single tenant leases.

 The real estate team at Chatham Partners specializes in advising on and negotiating commercial leases and real estate transactions and will be happy to advise you.